A class of higher order Painleve systems arising from integrable hierarchies of type A: Abstract

 \section{Abstract}

 A relationship between Painlev\'{e} systems and infinite-dimensional integrable hierarchies is studied.
 We derive a class of higher order Painlev\'{e} systems from Drinfeld-Sokolov (DS) hierarchies of type $A$ by similarity reductions.
-This result allows us to understand some properties of Painlev\'{e} systems, Hamiltonian representations, affine Weyl group symmetries and Lax forms.
+This result allows us to understand some properties of Painlev\'{e} systems, Hamiltonian structures, Lax pairs and affine Weyl group symmetries.